On the non-existence of elements of Kervaire invariant one: The slice filtration

 which, since the slice tower refines the Postnikov tower, is an equivalence of underlying non-equivariant spectra.
-The result now follows from Proposition~\ref{thm:66}. \end{pf}
+The result now follows from Proposition~\ref{thm:66}, since the only prime dividing $|G|$ is $2$. \end{pf}

-Proposition~\ref{thm:81} gives some control over the even slices of a $\ztn$-spectrum $X$.
-The odd slices are something of a different story, and getting at them requires some knowledge of the equivariant homotopy theory of $X$.
+Proposition~\ref{thm:81} gives some control over the even slices of a $G$-spectrum $X$ when $G$ is a $2$-group.
+The odd slices are something of a different story, and getting at them requires some knowledge of the equivariant homotopy type of $X$.
 Note that by Proposition~\ref{thm:185} any Mackey functor can occur in an odd slice.
 On the other hand, only special ones can occur in even slices.

 \begin{cor} If $\slicecell$ is a slice cell of odd dimension $d$, then for any $X$,

 \end{cor}